Reliable Deck Repairs for Thelma Homes

 Where do deck boards often rot first?

 Preventive care, including stain, sealant, and cleaning out drainage spaces, keeps these areas from failing.
-Annual inspections of these problem areas let you catch rot before it spreads.
+Checking these vulnerable zones once a year helps you stop rot before it takes over the deck.

 Will homeowners insurance cover deck repair?